TejasAyushM/Playlist-Maker/README.md

 ## Features

-Add New Song
+Add a new Song,
-Delete Song
+delete a Song,
-Display Playlist
+display the Playlist,
-Count Number of Songs
+count the Number of Songs,
-Play Song
+play the Song,
-Play Next Song
+play the Next Song,
-Play Previous Song
+play the Previous Song,
-Move Song
+Move a song and
-Shuffle Playlist
+Shuffle the playlist

 ## Getting Started